Frequently Asked Questions on China Trains

 19. What should I do if I lost my ticket before taking the train?

-20. How to pick up the tickets once I arrived at China?
+20. How do I board the train once I arrive in China?

-21. How can I collect tickets at train station?
+21. How early should I arrive at the train station?

 22. Can I book my tickets in the same cabin, all bottom sleepers, or a window seat?